TimeLovercc/agentz/README.md

 We welcome contributions!
 AgentZ is designed to be a community resource for multi-agent research.
 Please open an issue or submit a pull request.

-## License

-[Your License Here]

 ## Acknowledgements

-AgentZ is built with inspiration from the multi-agent systems research community.
-We thank the developers of various LLM frameworks and tools that make this work possible.
+AgentZ's context-central design is inspired by the multi-agent systems research community and best practices in distributed state management.
+We thank the developers of LLM frameworks and orchestration tools that informed this architecture.

 ---